tiongjjyi/tp/docs/UserGuide.md

 ### Adding a course : `add`
 Adds a course to the list of courses.

-Format: `add c/COURSENAME`
+**Format:** `add c/COURSENAME`
 * `COURSENAME` is a string that is a valid course in the NUS School of Computing.

-Examples:
+**Examples:**
 * `add c/CS1101S`
 * `add c/CS1231S`

+**Command succeeds:** Success message shown, course successfully added and stored in database, change in GUI.

+**Command failure:** Incorrect format results in an error message shown and the course is not added/stored in the database.

 ### Editing a course : `edit`
 Edits the details of an existing course from the list of courses.

-Format: `edit INDEX c/NEW_COURSENAME`
+**Format:** `edit INDEX c/NEW_COURSENAME`
 * Edits the course at the specified `INDEX`.
 Existing course name will be updated to the input course name.
 * The index refers to the index number shown in the displayed course list.
 * `NEW_COURSENAME` is a string that is a valid course in the NUS School of Computing.
 * `INDEX` must be a positive integer 1, 2, 3, ...

-Examples: `edit 1 c/CS1101S` Edits the course of the first course in the course list to be CS1101S.
+**Examples:** `edit 1 c/CS1101S` Edits the course of the first course in the course list to be CS1101S.

+**Command succeeds:** Success message shown, course successfully edited and updated in database, change in GUI.

+**Command failure:** Incorrect format results in an error message shown and the course is not edited in the database.

 ### Deleting a course : `delete`
 Deletes the specified course from the list of courses.

-Format: `delete INDEX`
+**Format:** `delete INDEX`
 * Deletes the course at the specified `INDEX`.
 * The index refers to the index number shown in the displayed course list.
 * `INDEX` must be a positive integer 1, 2, 3, ...

+**Command succeeds:** Success message shown, course successfully deleted and removed from database, change in GUI.

+**Command failure:** Incorrect format results in an error message shown and the course is not removed from the database.

-Examples: `delete 2` Deletes the course at index 2 of the displayed course list.
+**Examples:** `delete 2` Deletes the course at index 2 of the displayed course list.

 ### Clearing all course: `clear`
 Clears all courses in the displayed list of courses.